Mqr1oo/GLYPH/README.md

 GLYPH pairs with a custom mobile application via BLE for enhanced control and situational awareness:
 - **Status Dashboard:** View real-time device telemetry on your phone (Date, Time, Battery Level, Location, Satellites, Temp, and Humidity).
-- **Coms Interface:** Chat seamlessly with other GLYPH users (Public or Secure mode) using a familiar, standard messaging app interface.
+- **Coms Interface:** Chat seamlessly with other GLYPH users (Public or Secure mode) using a familiar messaging app interface.
 - **Remote Control:** Select your Team Name, switch Power Modes, and configure the device directly from your phone screen.

 ---